RTradeLtd/xreplb/README.md

   * For example, if we can get all three TemporalX nodes to have the entire pinset replicated faster than IPFS Cluster, thats good
   * If it takes TemporalX longer to have the entire pinset replicated slower than IPFS Cluster, thats bad

 We will not be looking at memory consumption as it's pretty clear TemporalX will consume less memory.
-We have published benchmarks previously about the memory consumption of TemporalX vs go-ipfs, so memory measurements are already pretty clear.
+We have published benchmarks previously about the memory consumption of TemporalX vs go-ipfs, so we already have measurements indicating that memory consumption is far superior.
 Additionally IPFS Cluster requires a total of 6 services to run the equivalent set:

 * 3 go-ipfs nodes
 * 3 ipfs-cluster nodes